twbrandon7/pytorch-dev-container/README.md

 3. Use short cut `Ctrl+Shift+P` to open the command palette, and select `Dev Containers: Rebuild and Reopen in Container`

-4. After the container is opened, you can add dependencies by running:
+4. After the container is opened, you can add dependencies by running `poetry add`.
+For
+   example:
     ```bash
     poetry add matplotlib
     ```